sampsyo/home/_drafts/flatgfa.md

 </figure>
 </div>

+This comparison starts with the native binary formats for odgi and FlatGFA, so only slow-odgi actually has to parse any text.
+Across the three big GFAs, FlatGFA is 1,331&times; faster than odgi on average.
 On the largest (7.2&nbsp;GB) graph, FlatGFA takes 5.8&nbsp;ms to odgi's 12&nbsp;seconds.
+If you look at a profile of where odgi spends its time, about 87% of it goes to deserialization and 13% goes to deallocating that data structure.
+Much less than 1% of the time is spent on the "real work," i.e., extracting and printing those path names.
+So this is an extreme edge case where FlatGFA's deserialization- and allocation-free strategy makes for especially silly-looking bar charts.

 [^capnproto]: This hyperbolic framing is stolen from [Cap'n Proto][capnproto], which honestly blew my mind the first time I understood what it was doing.